augle-me/developer-docs/developer/apps/develop/monetize/step-by-step-admon-integration.md

 #### Steps

-This is in-depth Step By step guide to integrate Admob ads to your Augle app.
-By the end of the guide You should know how to integrate Admob ad unit to Augle app.
-Dependening of the knowledge you have on the Admob you can skip few Steps.
-For more understanding you can refer to Video Tutorial and Some Samples.
+This is in-depth step by step guide to integrate Admob ads to your Augle app.
+By the end of the guide you should know how to integrate Admob Ad unit to Augle app.
+Depending on the knowledge you have on the Admob you can skip few steps.
+For more understanding you can refer to [Video Tutorial](/developer/videos/).

 There are 4 steps involved in integration.